magneticio/vampkubistdocs/ADVANCED_TUTORIAL.md

 - kubist-test2
 ```

+If you don't it just means kubist has not yet imported the namespace into a virtual cluster.
+Just retry in a few seconds.
-As you can see the virtual clusters have all been imported and you will be able to see the applications and the deployments they contain by running
+Once you get the response shown above, all virtual clusters will have been imported and you will be able to see the applications and the deployments they contain by running

 ```shell
 vamp list applications -r kubist-test1